Before we begin with what the CBD entourage effect is, let’s understand the basics of CBD and the kind of effects it has on our body.

 Evidence Supporting the Entourage Effect

-Ethan Russo, a neurologist who serves as the Director of Research and Development at the International Cannabis and Cannabinoids Institute in Prague state, “The biggest influence on THC is CBD”.
+Ethan Russo, a neurologist who serves as the Director of Research and Development at the International Cannabis and Cannabinoids Institute in Prague states, “The biggest influence on THC is CBD”.
 It is said that no one else in the industry has gone to greater lengths to prove the existence of the entourage effect than Ethan Russo.
 This article shows how he has been scouring the scientific literature in search of the footprints of the entourage effect for decades.

 To show the evidence of CBD’s impact on THC, Russo puts light on a 2010 clinical trial that involved the pain reliever Sativex.
 Sativex is prescribed to patients with multiple sclerosis and includes a balanced mixture of THC and CBD.
 In another controlled study, Sativex was given to individuals suffering from pain associated with cancer.
-Several participants enrolled in the study and received a preparation of pure THC extract, while others were given a placebo.
+Several participants enrolled in the research and received a preparation of pure THC extract, while others were given a placebo.
 Sativex proved to offer a significant pain-relieving experience in 40% of the patients who took it.
 This made Sativex twice as potent as the THC extract.
 To further make it interesting, this difference was seen even when the THC content in each preparation was quite similar.
 This means that the CBD content somehow increased the pain-relieving potency of the THC.
 Additional research indicates that Sativex does not particularly produce the psychoactive side effects that are usually experienced by the people who consume pure THC.

 We hope this article has helped you understand the entourage effect and the studies going on for the same.
 As you can see, there’s a lot of anecdotal evidence regarding the entourage effect that motivates researchers to continue their quest for the truth.